mendax0110/satcom/README.md

 - Analyze and monitor radio frequency signals.
 - Study celestial phenomena emitting in the radio spectrum.
 - Experiment with signal processing techniques.
+- Persist and restore custom settings for consistent results.

+---